guicocoa/pinview/README.md

 - Native iOS look and feel
 - Masks pin entry with bullet characters
-- Provide your own theme by using a custom NIB file
+- Provide your own theme by using a custom nib file
 - Provide custom text to be displayed on the passcode entry view
 - Block-based passcode verification